mekhushi/MapCortex-MapInsights/README.md

 ## Problem Statement

-Analyzing and visualizing data, especially geospatial data, can be challenging and time-consuming.
+Analyzing and visualizing data can be challenging and time-consuming.
 Existing tools often require specialized knowledge, complex setups, and are not always accessible to users with varying technical backgrounds.
 This creates a barrier to entry for many individuals and organizations looking to gain insights from their data.

 ![](assets/pexels-rdne-7947663.jpg)